-Given the intrinsic correlation between redistribution and effective area calibration of CCDs in the soft energy band, the most commonly used sources for the in-flight calibration of the soft Xray effective area are largely coincident with those used for the calibration of the redistribution (Tab.
+The most commonly used sources for the in-flight calibration of the soft X-ray effective area are largely coincident with those used for the calibration of the redistribution (Tab.
 3).
-Compact SNR (1E0102-72.3), active stars with well isolated He-like and H-like emission line complexes (ζ Puppis; ζ Orionis), and very soft Isolate Neutron Starts (INS; RXJ1856.6-3754).
+These include compact SNR (1E0102-72.3), active stars with well isolated He-like and H-like emission line complexes (ζ Puppis; ζ Orionis), and very soft Isolated Neutron Stars (INS; RXJ1856.6-3754).
 In the EUV/extreme soft X-ray band, White Dwarfs such as Sirius B, GD153 or HZ43 have been used to create empirical adjustments to the effective area.

-In the hard CCD-band, radio-loud AGN such as 3C273, H1426+128, and PKS2155-304 are still widely used for effective area calibration.
-A cross-calibration campaign on PKS2155-304 (now involving Chandra, NuSTAR, Suzaku, Swift, and XMM-Newton) has been running continuously since 2006,14 with one observation every year.
-However, radio-loud AGN, and in particular blazars (Mkn421, PKS2155-304) are rapidly variable sources, with a complex flux-dependent spectral variability.
-Chandra and XMM-Newton CCD observations of these objects are almost invariably affected by pile-up.
-For this reason, Chandra observes Mkn421 and PKS2155-304 only with the gratings.
-Mitigation actions in the latter case involve excising the PSF core from the spectral accumulation region, yielding additional uncertainties in the spectral de-convolution due to the Encircled Energy Fraction of the PSF wings.15 The usage of serendipitous catalogs for effective area calibration and cross-calibration has been proposed as a possible alternative.^{16,17}
+In the 2-10 keV band, radio-loud AGN with relative featureless spectra, such as 3C273, H1426+128, and PKS2155-304, are still widely used for effective area calibration.
+A cross-calibration campaign on PKS2155-304 (now involving Chandra, NuSTAR, Suzaku, Swift, and XMM-Newton) has been running continuously since 2006,17 with one observation every year.
+However, radio-loud AGN, and in particular blazars (Mkn421, PKS2155-304) are rapidly variable sources, with complex flux-dependent spectral variability.
+Chandra and XMM-Newton CCD observations of these objects are almost invariably affected by pile-up due to the better spatial resolution of their telescopes, their higher effective area and/or their frame exposure time.
+For this reason, Chandra observes Mkn421 and PKS2155-304 only with the gratings to cut down the flux in the zero-order image.
+Mitigation actions in grating-less observations (such as those obtained with the EPIC) involve excising the PSF core from the spectral accumulation region, yielding additional uncertainties in the spectral de-convolution due to the possible energy dependence of the Encircled Energy Fraction in the PSF wings.19 Serendipitous catalogs for effective area calibration and cross-calibration have been alternatively used.^{20,21}

 Plerionic spectra in Pulsar Wind Nebulae (PWN) may represent a promising alternative (besides the Crab, still used for the calibration of the RXTE/PCA, the NuSTAR instruments, and the instruments on-board MAXI, among others).
 They are appropriate for calibration purposes thanks to their stability on human time-scales and their simple non-thermal shape (often very well approximated, within the statistical quality of currently available X-ray measurements, by power-laws).
-The IACHEC study on G21.5-0.918 is currently the largest published cross-calibration study ever in terms of number of instruments involved, covering the whole energy band from 2 to 150 keV (the source is obscured by a column density $\simeq 2 \times 10^{22}$ cm-2).
-On the other hand, even a comparatively compact PWN as G21.5-0.9 (~3' size, with a central symmetric plerionic core of ~30") may exceed the field-of-view of narrow field instrument, as the future high-resolution micro-calorimeter
+The IACHEC study on G21.5-0.922 is currently the largest published cross-calibration study ever in terms of number of instruments involved, covering the whole energy band from 2 to 150 keV (the source is obscured by a column density $\simeq 2 \times 10^{22}$ cm-2).
+On the other hand, even a comparatively compact PWN as G21.5-0.9 (\sim 3' size, with a central symmetric plerionic core of \sim 30") may exceed the field-of-view of a narrow field instrument, such as the future high-resolution micro-calorimeter on-board ASTRO-H.